trychlos/pwix-modal/README.md

         Defaults to configured value.

+        Note that you should keep this default if you plan to ask a confirmation to your user when he/she clicks on the backdrop.

     - `mdCloseByHeader`

         Whether the header holds a `Close` button.

         Defaults to `true`.

+        Note that you should keep this default if you plan to ask a confirmation to your user when he/she clicks on the cross check of the header.

     - `mdCloseByKeyboard`

         Whether `Escape` key closes the modal.

         Defaults to `true`.

+        Note that you should keep this default if you plan to ask a confirmation to your user when he/she hits the 'Escape' key.

     - `mdFooter`